 In this case it was two cups or more a day, so about what the average American would consume.

 As they furthered their research, they also noted many of these men had observable residue in their brains of the exact pesticide that contaminated the milk supply.

 That’s what triggered some concern.

-Interestingly, by measuring when cells in motor nerve regions died, they also learned that the accumulation of heptachlor epoxide occurred before the cells were damaged, strongly hinting that the chemical was responsible for triggering the changes associated with Parkinson’s.
+Interestingly, by measuring when cells in motor nerve regions died, they also learned that the accumulation of heptachlor epoxide occurred before the cells were damaged, strongly hinting that the chemical was responsible for triggering the changes associated with Poor Nerve Health.